oreum-industries/oreum_template/README.md

 interactive Jupyter Notebooks for reproducible research
 + The project is hosted privately on Oreum Industries Github at [oreum_template](https://github.com/oreum-industries/oreum_template)
-+ Preoject began on <DATE>
++ Project began on <DATE>
 + The README.md is MacOS and POSIX oriented
-+ See LICENCE.md for licensing and copyright details
++ See LICENSE.md for licensing and copyright details
 + See CONTRIBUTORS.md for list of contributors

 ---